tlint101/py50/README.md

 This may have been done inelegantly and will be updated based on my use or recommendations by other users.
 As things stand, this project meets my and the needs of my classmates/coworkers.
 Hopefully it can meet the needs of others.

-**NOTE:** As of this writing, Statannotations is at v0.6.
-It is incompatible with Seaborn ≥v0.12 or with Pandas ≥v.2.0. py50 will install Seaborn v0.12.
-I did this because I wanted to have options to modify errorbars on the barplots.
-I would love to be able to bcontribute to Statannotations and bump it up to match the Seaborn updates, but it seems to be a daunting challenge and will require time on my part. 🤞Hopefully soon!🤞

 ## Installation

 ```